 The effects of exercise on mental health have been shown to be beneficial.
 Among persons with schizophrenia, yoga was shown to have more positive effects with exercise when compared with no intervention.
 Consistent physical activity may also improve sleep quality significantly.
-Patients with alcohol dependence syndrome benefit from a combination of medical therapy and regular exercise since it motivates them to battle against addiction by decreasing the craving.
+Patients with alcohol dependence syndrome benefit from a combination of medical therapy and regular exercise since it motivates them to battle addiction by decreasing the craving.
 There is also adequate evidence to suggest that physical exercise improves depressive and anxiety symptoms.
-To translate this evidence of the benefits of physical exercise on mental health into clinical practice is of paramount importance.
-Future implications of this include developing a structured exercise therapy and training of professionals in delivering it.
+Translating the evidence of the benefits of physical exercise on mental health into clinical practice is of paramount importance.
+Future implications of this include developing a structured exercise therapy and training professionals to deliver it.
 The dearth of literature in the Indian context also indicates that more research is required to evaluate and implement interventions involving physical activity that is tailored to the Indian context.